 Oh wait, I might have an answer for that “better voice” question: Nicolas Cage.
 Yup, he’s in this too, but that’s enough of a spoiler to tease the film.

-The reigning Oscar winner for Best Animated Feature is a trippy visual affair you won’t want to miss.
+The reigning Oscar winner for Best Animated Feature is a trippy visual affair for those looking for some great movies to watch stoned.